-September Item Number: 148-1605-R0910 Date of Meeting: 22-23, 2010 Institution: The University of Montana - Western CIP Code 27.
-2010 B.S.
-Mathematics Major with Options in Mat hematical Biology; Math ematical Program Title: Ecology; and Mathematical Geology
+Item Number: 148-1605-R0910 Date of Meeting: September 22-23, 2010 Institution: The University of Montana - Western CIP Code See Below Program Title: B.S.
+Major in Mathematics

 Level II action requested (check all that apply): Level II proposals entail substantive additions to, alterations in, or termination of programs, structures, or administrative or academic entities typically characterized by the (a) addition, reassignment, or elimination of personnel, facilities, or courses of instruction; (b) rearrangement of budgets, cost centers, funding sources; and (c) changes which by implication could impact other campuses within the Montana University System and community colleges.
 Board policy 303.1 indicates the curricular proposals in this category: